gordonglas/gglas-ninja/blog/2022/07/how-to-setup-oh-my-posh-in-windows-terminal.md

 published: true
 ---

+*Updated 10/5/2023: Added instructions for oh-my-posh in git-bash in Visual Studio.*

 While surfing the web (do people still say that?)
 I've seen several programmers have their shell decorated in a neat way, such as:

 ![oh-my-posh screenshot](oh-my-posh-ex1.jpg)